 Pin your favorite pens to the top

 Another cool OneNote feature if you are using a stylus is to pin your favorite pens to the top.
-If you are taking notes you sometimes have to change from your highlighter pen to your drawing pen and maybe even different colors.
+If you are taking notes, you sometimes have to change from your highlighter pen to your drawing pen and maybe even different colors.
 This can take some time if you have to do this over the menu.
-But you can also pin your favorite pens to the top of the OneNote window, which makes is a lot faster and easier to switch between the different pens.
+But you can also pin your favorite pens to the top of the window, which makes it a lot faster and easier to switch between the different pens.

 Ink to Text

-If you are taking notes with a stylus you can convert your notes to computer text with a simple click on the Ink to Text button.
+If you are taking notes with a stylus, you can convert your notes to computer text with a simple click on the Ink to Text button.
 This will use some OCR technology to recognize your handwriting and convert it to text.

 Get OneNote for free on all your devices

 One of the most important things about a note taking application is to have your notes everywhere available.
-Microsoft does offer several OneNote apps for different platforms such as a Windows Desktop Application, a Windows Store app, an Windows Phone, Apple iPad or iPhone app and an app for Android.
-With this and SkyDrive you can access your notes on any device on any time.
+Microsoft does offer several OneNote apps for different platforms such as a Windows Desktop Application, Windows Store, Windows Phone, Apple iPad, iPhone, and an Android app.
+With this and SkyDrive you can access your notes on any device at any time.

-Store your notebooks on SkyDrive
+Store your notebooks on OneDrive

-To have your notes available anywhere and anytime you can store your notebooks on your Microsoft SkyDrive.
+To have your notes available anywhere and anytime you can store your notebooks on your Microsoft OneDrive.
 This will allow you to sync all your notes across all your devices.
 And you can also access your notes directly from a web browser.

 Share your notebook with others

 If you are working on a group project and want to share some notes, OneNote lets you do this.
-You can share your Notebook directly from Skydrive or on a SharePoint site.
+You can share your Notebook directly from OneNote or on a SharePoint site.
 So all your team members have access to it and can work on it at the same time.

 Use OneNote.com to access and edit your notes online

 You can access and edit your OneNote notebooks by using Office Online or OneNote.com.
-This allows you not only to view your notes, you can also create new notes and edit existing notes directly from your web browser.
+This allows you not only to view your notes, but you can also create new notes and edit existing notes directly from your web browser.